department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 - Move the ticket to In Progress
 - Create a branch as described below.

 Then you can begin work.
-Keep stakeholders up to date as you work by commenting on the ticket with any important details or questions.
+Keep stakeholders up to date by commenting on the ticket with any important details or questions.
 This will also preserve information so everyone can reference it in the future.

 On completion of your work, double check the following: